zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/ai-language-sdk/ai-language-sdk.md

 ## Introduction

-Our language services also support to use SDK.

-In this lab session, we will show several code snippets to access our service with SDK.

-You do not need to execute those codes, but review them to understand what information and steps are needed to implement your own integration.
-Oracle Cloud Infrastructure provides a number of Software Development Kits (SDKs) to facilitate development of custom solutions.Software Development Kits (SDKs) Build and deploy apps that integrate with Oracle Cloud Infrastructure services.

-Each SDK provides the tools you need to develop an app, including code samples and documentation to create, test, and troubleshoot.
+Oracle Cloud Infrastructure provides a number of Software Development Kits (SDKs) to facilitate development of custom solutions.
+SDKs allow you to build and deploy apps that integrate with Oracle Cloud Infrastructure services.
+Each SDK also includes tools and artifacts you need to develop an app, such as code samples and documentation.
 In addition, if you want to contribute to the development of the SDKs, they are all open source and available on GitHub.

+You can invoke OCI Language capabilities through the OCI SDKs.
+In this lab session, we will show several code snippets to access OCI Language through the OCI SDKs.
+You do not need to execute the snippets, but review them to understand what information and steps are needed to implement your own integration.

 #### 1. [SDK for Java](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/javasdk.htm#SDK_for_Java)
 #### 2. [SDK for Python](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm#SDK_for_Python)